cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 ![Channel Initialization Overview](./figures/ccv-init-overview.png?raw=true)

 Consumer chains are created through governance proposals.
-For details on how governance proposals work, take a look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/modules/gov/).
+For details on how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/master/modules/gov/) of Cosmos SDK.

 The channel initialization consists of four phases:
 - **Create clients**: The provider CCV module handles every passed proposal to spawn a new consumer chain.
 Once it receives a proposal, it creates a client of the consumer chain (as defined in [ICS 2](../../core/ics-002-client-semantics)).
   Then, the operators of validators in the validator set of the provider chain must each start a full node (i.e., a validator) of the consumer chain.
-  Once the consumer chain starts, the `InitGenesis()` method of the consumer CCV module is invoked and a client of the provider chain is created (for more details on `InitGenesis()`, take a look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/building-modules/genesis.html)).
+  Once the consumer chain starts, the application receives an `InitChain` message from the consensus engine (for more details, take a look at the [ABCI documentation](https://docs.tendermint.com/v0.34/spec/abci/abci.html#initchain)).
+  The `InitChain` message triggers the call to the `InitGenesis()` method of the consumer CCV module, which creates a client of the provider chain.
-  For client creation, both a `ClientState` and a `ConsensusState` are necessary (as defined in [ICS 2](../../core/ics-002-client-semantics)); both are contained in the `GenesisState` of the consumer CCV module.
+  For client creation, both a `ClientState` and a `ConsensusState` are necessary (as defined in [ICS 2](../../core/ics-002-client-semantics));
+  both are contained in the `GenesisState` of the consumer CCV module.
-  This `GenesisState` is distributed to all operators that need to start a full node of the consumer chain (the mechanism of distributing the `GenesisState` is outside the scope of this specification).
+  The `GenesisState` is distributed to all operators that need to start a full node of the consumer chain (the mechanism of distributing the `GenesisState` is outside the scope of this specification).
   > Note that although the mechanism of distributing the `GenesisState` is outside the scope of this specification, a possible approach would entail the creator of the proposal to spawn the new consumer chain to distribute the `GenesisState` via the gossip network.
   >
   > Note that at genesis, the validator set of the consumer chain matches the validator set of the provider chain.
-- **Connection handshake**: A relayer is responsible for initiating the connection handshake (as defined in [ICS 3](../../core/ics-003-connection-semantics)).
+- **Connection handshake**: A relayer (as defined in [ICS 18](../../relayer/ics-018-relayer-algorithms)) is responsible for initiating the connection handshake (as defined in [ICS 3](../../core/ics-003-connection-semantics)).
 - **Channel handshake**: A relayer is responsible for initiating the channel handshake (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).
 The channel handshake must be initiated on the consumer chain.
 The handshake consists of four messages that need to be received for a channel built on top of the expected clients.
 We omit the `ChanOpenAck` message since it is not relevant for the overview.
   - *OnChanOpenInit*: On receiving the *FIRST* `ChanOpenInit` message, the consumer CCV module sets the status of its end of the CCV channel to `INITIALIZING`.
   - *OnChanOpenTry*: On receiving the *FIRST* `ChanOpenTry` message, the provider CCV module sets the status of its end of the CCV channel to `INITIALIZING`.